Sergie-AGA/web-dev-explorer-next/docs/application-overview.md

 - imageHelper: This function generates an image url based on whether it's located in the project or externally
 - utils: This includes the cn function, which uses a popular patter that combines clsx and Tailwind Merge to create an easy-to-use function when you need to apply tailwind class dynamically and override classes.
 This pattern comes from Shadcn UI.

+## Testing Approach

+We believe that test quality should be prioritised over quantity.
+Not every single component will be tested, but rather only:

+- Pure Functions
+- Reusable components (excluding Shadcn UI)
+- Core interactivity elements and business logic

+Coverage target with Jest is 80%.
+E2E test to be implemented...

 ## UI Setup